UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_03.md

 Adding a slider is similar to adding a dropdown or set of radio buttons, and we do it via `binding_range()`.
-Here we link the slider to the same column as on the x-axis, so that you can see how it works.
+Here we link the slider to the same column that is mapped to the x-axis, so that you can see how it works.

-If you drag the slider around, you can see that the default behavior is to only highlight points that are of the exact values as the slider.
+If you drag the slider around, you can see that the default behaviour is to only highlight points that exactly match the value of the slider.

-This is useful for selection widgets like the dropdown, but for the slider we want to make comparisons such as bigger and smaller than.

-Let’s see how to do that in the next slide.
+Now that we understand how we can create a slider, let’s next see how to use it in a slightly more realistic setting, such as highlighting values above or below a threshold.

 ---